What is Pupil Premium?

 - Children who get paid these benefits directly, instead of through a parent or guardian, can also get free school meals.

 The Literacy and Numeracy Catch Up Premium is an additional fund to support year 7 pupils who did not achieve the expected standing in reading or maths at the end of Key Stage 2.
 Historically, this has meant students failing to achieve level 4 in either area.
-Due to changes in assessment and reporting at Key Stage 2, in 2016 to 2017 schools will receive the same overall amount of year 7 catch-up premium funding they received in 2015 to 2016, adjusted to reflect the percentage change in the size of the year 7, based on October 2016 census.
-In the last academic year, we received £15.000 We are due to receive the funding for this academic year in February 2017.
+In the last academic year, we received £26,607.
+We are due to receive the funding for this academic year in March 2019.

 We plan to use the funding to maintain the provisions, interventions and improvements to resources we have used in the previous academic year.
 The strategies have worked well in improving rates of progression in the previous year 7 cohort making them one of the fastest improving year groups in the school.